Leverege/deprecated-microchip-avr-iot/README.md

     <img src="https://storage.googleapis.com/avr-iot-media/device_uid.png" height="30">

-2. If you would like to customize your IOT Core registry name, you may do so at this prompt.
+2. If you would like to customize your IOT Core registry name, you may do so at the IoT core registry name prompt.

     IoT core registry names must start with a letter, use only letters, numbers, hyphens, and the following characters: